LocalCoinIS/dev.bitshares.works/docs/development/apps/cli_wallet.rst

 **\<Example 1\> Connecting a Cli-Wallet by using the public API server node**

-We use the public API node of OpenLedger ``wss://moscow.localcoin.is`` and connect via secured WebSocket connection:
+We use the public API node of LocalCoin ``wss://moscow.localcoin.is`` and connect via secured WebSocket connection:

 ::